Irreligion in the United Kingdom: 21st century

 The most irreligious local authority from each country of Great Britain.
 In descending order, Shetland Islands (62.8%) in Scotland; Caerphilly (56.7%) in Wales; and Brighton and Hove (53.5%) in England.

 In the 21st century, New Atheism became a popular topic of debate, support and critique in the United Kingdom.
 Dawkins' 2006 book The God Delusion and Christopher Hitchens' 2007 book God Is Not Great were considered emblematic works of the era among British authors, and Dawkins advocated for the Brights movement.
 The Atheist Bus Campaign was inaugurated during this time, in which advertisements on double-decker buses were purchased by the British Humanist Association in order to advocate non-belief in the supernatural; the campaign caused controversy and complaints to authorities, but soon spread to other countries and continents, taking root in the United States as a variety of atheist billboard campaigns.
-A 2009 survey of 1,000 teenagers aged 13 to 18 reports that two-thirds of British teenagers do not believe in God.

-The rise in irreligion was confirmed in the UK's 2011 census, which saw irreligion rise from 7.7 million in 2001 to 14.1 million, a rise of 10.3 percentage points.
-The local authority in England with the highest level of irreligion was Norwich, the county town of Norfolk, where the level was 42.5%.
-Religion has the least influence on youth.
-According to the 2011 census, 25% of England has no religion, 7% of Northern Ireland, one third in Scotland and one-third of Wales.
-In 2015, over 110 Parliamentarians in the UK are members of the All-Party Parliamentary Humanist Group, which means the non-religious have substantial representation among MPs and Lords.